 In January 2008, Onondaga County Executive Joanie Mahoney halted the construction of a sewage treatment facility in Armory Square.
-As an alternative, the County is now building this state-of-the-art, six million gallon stormwater storage facility and simultaneously investing millions of dollars in green infrastructure throughout the City of Syracuse to capture stormwater before it enters our sewer system.
+As an alternative, the County is now building this state-of-the-art, six and a half million gallon stormwater storage facility and simultaneously investing millions of dollars in green infrastructure throughout the City of Syracuse to capture stormwater before it enters our sewer system.

 Greening the Gray: To further enhance the sustainability of the facility, the project includes green infrastructure components.
 The stormwater runoff from the entire site that measures approximately 275,000 square feet (SF) or 6.3 acres will be managed by green infrastructure.
 The stormwater from the area surrounding the main structure on the western half of the site will be collected by a series of catch basins and stormwater piping that will outfall into two bio-retention basins.
-The bio-retention basins will allow the stormwater to infiltrate into the ground rather than immediately runoff to the creek.
+The bioretention basins will allow the stormwater to infiltrate into the ground rather than immediately runoff to the creek.
 In addition, stormwater runoff from the eastern half of the project site, to be restored as a parking area, will be directed to a subsurface collection facility and used to flush the storage tank to clear them of grit and debris that may have settled or been left behind after the stored combined sewage was transmitted to Metro.

-Trolley Lot: When complete in December of 2013, the parking area will be restored and more importantly, this facility will prevent harmful sewer discharges into Onondaga Creek and Onondaga Lake.
-Onondaga County is working closely with the City of Syracuse, the Armory Square Association, and the Downtown Committee of Syracuse to ensure that the ample parking available in Armory Square is open, accessible and well-marked throughout project construction.Clinton Storage Facility Construction Photos – June 2013
+Trolley Lot: When final paving is complete, the parking area will be restored.
+Onondaga County is working closely with the City of Syracuse, the Armory Square Association, and the Downtown Committee of Syracuse to ensure that the ample parking available in Armory Square is open, accessible and well-marked throughout project construction.

 Download Facility Specifications and Details Below: